graphql-python/gql/README.md

     pip install gql[all]

-> **NOTE**: See also [the documentation](https://gql.readthedocs.io/en/latest/intro.html#less-dependencies) to install GQL with less extra dependencies depending on the transports you would like to use
+> **NOTE**: See also [the documentation](https://gql.readthedocs.io/en/latest/intro.html#less-dependencies) to install GQL with less extra dependencies depending on the transports you would like to use or for alternative installation methods.

 ## Usage